 Even though the idea didn't pan out – they seem to always be open to new ways of making money and trying out new things.

 While the guys spend the majority of their time on the cattle business – they also have other side hustles going on.

 One builds houses, another trains horses and Cody has an annual rodeo competition he puts on that is fairly lucrative.

-I can relate to this – as I like have my hands in other things too – besides the day job.
-Makes life a bit more interesting.
+I can relate to this – as I like to have my hands in other things too – besides the day job.
+It makes life a bit more interesting.

 These are just a few of the things I've learned while watching the show as it applies to money (and life!).
 Sometimes I get very narrow-minded in thinking “this is the only way to live” and when you see others living differently, it opens the mind to other possibilities.

 Not everyone needs / wants the house, big car, boat in the driveway plus millions in the bank (that you likely won't see until you're 70).